opengovsg/formsg-javascript-sdk/README.md

    value of `verified` key.
 There is no shape validation for the decrypted verified content. **If the verification fails, `null` is returned, even if `decryptParams.encryptedContent` was successfully decrypted.**

+### Processing Attachments

+`formsg.crypto.decryptWithAttachments(formSecretKey: string, decryptParams: DecryptParams)` behaves similarly except it will return a `Promise<DecryptedContentAndAttachments | null>`.

+`DecryptedContentAndAttachments` is an object containing two fields:
+ - `content`: the standard form decrypted responses (same as the return type of `formsg.crypto.decrypt`)
+ - `attachments`: A `Record<string, DecryptedFile>` containing a map of field ids of the attachment fields to a object containing the original user supplied filename and a `Uint8Array` containing the contents of the uploaded file.

+If the contents of any file fails to decrypt or there is a mismatch between the attachments and submission (e.g. the submission doesn't contain the original file name), then `null` will be returned.

+Attachments are downloaded using S3 pre-signed URLs, with a expiry time of *one hour*.
+You must call `decryptWithAttachments` within this time window, or else the URL to the encrypted files will become invalid.

+Attachments are end-to-end encrypted in the same way as normal form submissions, so any eavesdropper will not be able to view form attachments without your secret key.

+*Warning:* We do not have the ability to scan any attachments for malicious content (e.g. spyware or viruses), so careful handling is neeeded.

 ## Verifying Signatures Manually